Create a BPMN Diagram in the Visual Designer

 OMG

 The Object Management Group® (OMG®) is the international not-for-profit standards consortium.
-OMG has standards that are driven by end-users, vendors, government agencies, and academic institutions.
+OMG has standards driven by end-users, vendors, government agencies, and academic institutions.
 OMG develops standards for a wide range of technologies.
 Three well-known standards of OMG are the Unified Modeling Language® (UML®), Model-Driven Architecture® (MDA®) and the Business Process Modeling Notation (BPMN®).

 BPMN 2.0 Specification